 We will learn about POP artist George Segal through a slide show of his work and his technique which made him famous, plaster casting.
 We will learn how to use plaster and cast our hands and paint them in a POP art fashion!

-Come put your paws in clay and create one of a kind coil heart.
+Come put your paws in air dry clay and create one of a kind coil heart.
 They are a favorite and the hearts are worthy of displaying or giving.
-Note: clay hearts will be fired and ready for pick up the following class.

 Learn about color theory and abstract expressionism, then experiment with wild brush strokes on canvas..